suhasaggarwal/CodeRepositoryv1/README.md

 Files -

-a)DemographicsClassifierFullscanWittyfeed
+a)EngagementTimeComputation

+Engagement Time Computation - Solution which scales by using consecutive requests from cookie difference.

+b)DemographicsClassifierFullscanWittyfeed

 Demography Enhancement

-b)EngagementTimeComputation

-Engagement Time Computation - Solution which scales by using consecutive requests from cookie difference. c)EntityDataSync
+c)EntityDataSync

 EntityDataSync - This Module fetches Entity data for a url from Entity index and does enhancement of data points corresponding to url.